AppCleaner for Mac: Everything you need to know

 Here’s how a basic AppCleaner cleanup works:

 - Open the AppCleaner app from the Dock or the Applications folder.
+You can find it via Spotlight as well.

 - Drag the application you want to delete into the AppCleaner window or switch to the list view to select unwanted apps from a list.